Update: This offer for the Marriott Rewards® Premier Plus Credit Card has expired. Learn more about the current offers here.

 The new World of Hyatt Credit Card

 Today Chase is revealing their new co-branded Hyatt Card, which is called The World of Hyatt Credit Card, rather than The Hyatt Credit Card.
-This card is fantastic — it has a richer welcome bonus, it has better bonus categories, it lets you earn more free nights for spend, and it can help you requalify for status more easily.
+This card is fantastic — it has better bonus categories, it lets you earn more free nights for spend, and it can help you requalify for status more easily.